-Business for Scotland has surveyed 758 businesses and directors across Scotland to map out the business community’s opinion on the ongoing the Brexit negotiations.
+Business for Scotland has surveyed 758 business owners and directors across Scotland to map out the business community’s opinion on the ongoing the Brexit negotiations.
 This, our latest EU research report highlights numerous concerns, particularly from those employing EU nationals and those who either import from or export directly to the EU.

 The Survey Results